Skip to content

 Documented as the surface ships.

 Documented as the surface ships.
-Every UI action has an API equivalent the Ops Agent calls — see dual-occupant parity.
+Every UI action has an API equivalent — the UI is an API client over the same routes; see API/UI parity.

 • Rule authoring flows through the governed Evolution Loop.
-Candidates do not become enshrined without human sign-off.
+Candidates do not become enshrined without human sign-off on the natural-language rule intent; generated predicate code, behavioral tests, input declarations, and source-conformity evidence are machine-checked review artifacts around that intent.

-• Provenance tier is an audited field.
+• Authoritative-source provenance is an audited field.
 Tier downgrades and upgrades both leave an audit record.
+Code-dimension provenance regenerates whenever the natural-language form or configuration dependencies change; the regeneration is also audited.

 • Retirement is a state transition, not a delete.
-The rule applies uniformly to world models, rules, and rule relationships — retired rows remain queryable for audit and for evolution history.
+The rule applies uniformly to world models, rules, source materials, and action-registry entries — retired rows remain queryable for audit and for evolution history.

-• Concurrent operator actions on the same world-model entity (rule, rule-revision target, relationship, world-model retirement) are serialized at the row level — one wins; the other receives a clean conflict response.
-Mirrors the ApprovalDecision row-level serialization established for the enshrinement gate per Domain Model / ApprovalDecision.
+• Concurrent operator actions on the same world-model entity (rule, configuration value, context-schema attribute, action-registry entry, relationship) are serialized at the row level — one wins; the other receives a clean conflict response.
+Mirrors the ApprovalDecision row-level serialization established for the enshrinement gate.

-Every authoring action — world-model create / retire, rule candidate propose / revise / retire, relationship add / retire, provenance-tier change — appends a WorldAuthoringAudit row alongside the entity-state mutation in the same transaction.
-The audit row is records, not memory: it participates in the operator-action audit family alongside ApprovalDecision, operations_agent_approval, and agent_approval per Memory System / Records are not memory and Data Retention / Audit posture.
+Every authoring action — world-model create / retire, context-schema attribute add / edit, configuration value add / edit, action-registry entry add / retire, rule candidate propose / revise / retire, authoritative-source citation add / change, provenance-tier change — appends a WorldAuthoringAudit row alongside the entity-state mutation in the same transaction.
+The audit row is records, not memory: it participates in the operator-action audit family alongside ApprovalDecision and agent_approval per Memory System / Records are not memory and Data Retention / Audit posture.

-WorldAuthoringAudit is operator-scoped (no workspace RLS) — operator identity is the audit key.
-It is distinct from ApprovalDecision (same identity domain — both worlds-side, both app.user_id-keyed — but different action surface: enshrinement-gate decision rather than authoring action) and from operations_agent_approval (platform-side, Ops-Agent call-time-approval audit).
-Three operator-action audit families, each with its own action surface.
+WorldAuthoringAudit is operator-scoped (no domain RLS) — operator identity is the audit key.
+It is distinct from ApprovalDecision (same identity domain — both worlds-side, both app.user_id-keyed — but different action surface: enshrinement-gate decision rather than authoring action).